mtlynch/mediagoblin/docs/source/devel/codebase.rst

 What's where
 ============

-After you've run checked out mediagoblin and followed the virtualenv instantiation instructions, you're faced with the following directory tree::
+After you've run checked out MediaGoblin and followed the virtualenv instantiation instructions, you're faced with the following directory tree::